github/developer.github.com/content/changes/2014-12-03-preview-the-new-organization-webhooks-api.md

 Today we're very excited [to announce Organization Webhooks][dotcom-blog-post].
-Organization Webhooks allow you to subscribe to events that happen across an entire organization, whether it's an issue being opened or a new repository being created.
+Organization Webhooks allow you to subscribe to events that happen across an entire organization.

+In addition to being able to subscribe to the existing repository oriented events across an organization, we're also adding some new events which are exclusive to organization webhooks.
+The new `repository` event allows you to receive webhook payloads when a new repository is created.
+By subscribing to the `membership` event, you'll be notivied whenever a user is added or removed from a team.

 We’re making this new API for Organization Webhooks available today [for developers to preview][docs-preview].
 We think developers and existing